 Who would have thought that, in the middle of the hustle and bustle of the city, among the tall buildings and structures of both old and new alike, that there would be hidden, lush gems around Boston?
 These spots will not only make visitors feel at peace in the middle of the craziness that is the city, but with its beautiful greenery, one can’t help but marvel at how these places exist amidst the chaos.

 See Indie films at Coolidge Corner Theater

 This theatre is definitely a go-to place, especially for your movie-lover friends.
 Coolidge Corner Theatre is Boston’s own non-profit, independent movie theater that’s located on the corner of Harvard Street in Brookline.
 In this movie house, they cater to almost all genres- from classic, to foreign and even midnight cult films.
 Going to a normal cinema can be quite cliche, especially if your companion can do that in his or her hometown.
 Coolidge Corner, with its unique structure and splendid location as well as its great selection of films definitely can make your friend’s trip count!

 Free wine tasting at Central Bottle

 Boston is the home of one of America’s favorite beers- Samuel Adams.
-Its brewery is located at the heart of Germania street, and most tourists who visit love to experience the brewery tours it has to offer where they can showcase their factories and offer beer tasting.
+Its brewery, one of the absolute must-visit Boston sites, is located at the heart of Germania street, and most tourists who visit love to experience the brewery tours it has to offer where they can showcase their factories and offer beer tasting.

 But not everyone is a fan of beer, of course.
 Some of your friends visiting may well be a wine enthusiast of sorts.
 In these instances, taking them to Central Bottle for their free wine tastings is a great option too!
 With their wide array of wine options, their knowledgeable staff and the free tastings they offer from Wednesday through Saturday afternoon for two hours, it’s impossible not to enjoy yourselves in this establishment that is local to the city.